Validating Labelled State Transition and Message Production Systems: A Theory for Modelling Faulty Distributed Systems

-\item [\Sent.]
-It is an oracle which can tell if a message was emitted on any trace leading to a component state (\coqref{VLSM.Core.Equivocation}{HasBeenSentCapability}).
+\begin{assumption}[Sent, \coqref{VLSM.Core.Equivocation}{HasBeenSentCapability}] There exists an oracle which can tell if a message was sent on every trace leading to a component state.
+For any message $m$ and state $s$, we denote this oracle by $\sentM{s}{m}$.
 This assumption guarantees that any trace reaching the component state would contain this message.
-This assumption can be naturally lifted to composite states (\coqref{VLSM.Core.Equivocation}{composite_HasBeenSentCapability}).
-If such an oracle exists for a message $m$ and a state $s$, we denote its associated predicate by $\sentM{s}{m}$. \end{description}
+This assumption can be naturally lifted to composite states (\coqref{VLSM.Core.Equivocation}{free_composite_HasBeenSentCapability}). \end{assumption}

-From the above assumptions, we can derive the following notions needed to formalise the concept of equivocation.
-We illustrate the connections between them in Figures \ref{fig:local-equivocation} and \ref{fig:global-equivocation}.\footnote{The assumptions in boldface are expressed for composite states.}
+From the above assumptions, we can derive the following notions needed to formalise the concepts of local and global equivocation.
+We illustrate the connections between them in Figures \ref{fig:local-equivocation} and \ref{fig:global-equivocation}.